 In 1996, the city began contracting with the Ada County Sheriff’s Office for enhanced law enforcement services.
-The City of Eagle Police is staffed with a police chief, two sergeants, eight patrol officers, two detectives, a code enforcement officer and one administrative staff.
+The City of Eagle Police is staffed with a police chief, an administrative assistant, three sergeants, 12 patrol officers, two traffic officers, five detectives, and two code enforcement officers.

 Eagle Police officers can call on fellow Ada County Sheriff’s deputies working outside of Eagle for assistance when necessary.
 The partnership between the City of Eagle and the ACSO means the City has access to all of the County’s law enforcement resources without the administrative costs of running a fully-independent police department.

-About City of Eagle Police Chief Matt Clifford
+About City of Eagle Police Chief Ryan Wilkie

-Chief Matt Clifford is a Lieutenant with the Ada County Sheriff’s Office who has served with the agency since 2000.
+Chief Ryan Wilkie is a Lieutenant with the Ada County Sheriff’s Office who has served with the agency since 2013.

 Fast Facts about the City of Eagle

 Located: 13 miles west of Boise, along Highway 44.